-Our aim is for activists to internalize that giving humans the power to choose at animals’ expense is actually a violent approach.
-That this basic frame of thought is at least human oriented, if not speciesist.
+Our aim is to make activists internalize that giving humans the power to choose at animals’ expense is actually a violent approach – that this basic frame of thought is at least human oriented, if not speciesist.

 Many activists, both those that tactically choose conciliatory “feel good” rhetoric, and those that use “provocative” animal holocaust terms, know the widely cited Isaac Bashevis Singer quote:

 In his thoughts, Herman spoke a eulogy for the mouse who had shared a portion of her life with him and who, because of him, had left this earth “What do they know – all these scholars, all these philosophers, all the leaders of the world – about such as you?
 They have convinced themselves that man, the worst transgressor of all the species, is the crown of creation.
 All other creatures were created merely to provide him with food, pelts, to be tormented, exterminated.
 In relation to them, all people are Nazis; for the animals it is an eternal Treblinka.”

 If they truly believe that in their relation to nonhumans all humans are Nazis, why aren’t they all Partisan guerrilla fighters?
 The Partisans didn’t handout leaflets with footages of Auschwitz and the unbearable numbers of humans exterminated in the gas chambers.

 If activists honestly think that meat eaters are serial killers and vegetarians are rapists, then by this same logic they’re accountable bystanders.